Donald K. Petterson: Foreign Service career

-The first overseas posting for Petterson was as a vice consul in Mexico City, from 1961 to 1962.
-He then had some months of training in Swahili in Washington D.C. before going out to Zanzibar as vice consul, 1962–1963, and remained there as consul in 1965.
-In January 1964, while he was serving as an envoy in Zanzibar, he was caught up in the Zanzibar Revolution, when the Sultanate of Zanzibar was overthrown by black Africans.
-US Consul Frederick P. Picard III and Petterson were arrested at gunpoint when the US government would not recognize the new regime at once.
+Petterson was first posted as a vice consul in Mexico City, from 1961 to 1962.
+He had some months of training in Swahili in Washington D.C. before being assigned to Zanzibar as vice consul, 1962–1963.
+He continued to serve there as consul in 1965.

+In January 1964, while he was serving as an envoy in Zanzibar, he was caught up in the Zanzibar Revolution, when the Sultanate of Zanzibar was overthrown by the majority black Africans in the country.
+US Consul Frederick P. Picard III and Petterson were both arrested at gunpoint by the rebels when the US government would not recognize the new regime at once.
 American journalists were also arrested.
-The next day the men were put on a plane and left the country.
-Many years later, Petterson told the story of the events in his book Revolution in Zanzibar (2004).
+The next day, the men were put on a plane and left the country.
+Many years later, Petterson told of these events in his book Revolution in Zanzibar (2004).

 His next posting was as political officer at the US Embassy in Lagos, Nigeria, where he stayed until 1967.